UML-Linux-Club/moose-info/README.md

 ## [Install on Mac OS](#toc)<a id="macos"></a>

+We are still havig issues with the Mac install...

 - go to https://mooseframework.inl.gov/getting_started/installation/conda.html
 - install Miniconda3 for Macintosh Users
 - proceed with install as listed